Current/recent research projects

 This project (led by Steve Mann) will map the use of video in language teacher education and showcase examples of good practice on a publicly available website.
 The project will feature a range of teacher training contexts (adults only), from initial short pre-service teaching courses to longer teacher education programmes (e.g. MA level).
 Specifically, it aims to review and detail digital video use in the field of language teacher education, while also reviewing use in other fields of education (e.g. maths teaching, health care).
 The project also aims to build a community of practice (through collection of case studies and vignettes) to share innovative and effective video and visual media use in language teacher education.

 The Global Education Experience (2015 – ongoing)

 This research project, led by Helen Spencer-Oatey and Daniel Dauber, focuses on the global education experiences of students and teaching staff.
-Up to now, the Global Education Profiler (GE-P) has been developed and licenced to i-Graduate, a company that specialises in delivery of student surveys.
-The GE-P probes 5 constructs that are key to intercultural growth: social integration, academic integration, communication skills, foreign language skills, and global skills and support.
+Up to now, the Global Education Profiler (GEP) has been developed and licenced to i-Graduate, a company that specialises in delivery of student surveys.
+The GEP probes 5 constructs that are key to intercultural growth: social integration, academic integration, communication skills, foreign language skills, and global skills and support.
 It uses a gap analysis design (aspiration and actual experience).
-Helen and Daniel are currently piloting a version for teaching staff (GET-P) to probe their attitudes and experiences of teaching culturally diverse student cohorts.
+Helen and Daniel have also developed a version for teaching staff to probe their attitudes and experiences of teaching culturally diverse student cohorts.

 The perception and production of L2 English phonology in Italian-English bilinguals and Italian learners of English (2013 - 2017)